1: One was enough

 She stewed some more, bit her lip, a pretty lip thought Miles.

-‘She is.
-She’s the one who was with Haas, went to Glendinning’s office, she’s the one who stood and shot Amelie.’
+‘She is in one sense, she has the better claim.
+She’s the one who was with Haas, went to Glendinning’s office, she’s the one who stood and shot Amelie.
+I’m better at the shooting but she’s better at the office intrigue.’

-‘Let’s say I could share a bed with you, sis is straight.
+‘Let’s say I could share a bed with you, Laura, Sis is straight.
 She genuinely wants it from this Jan.’

 ‘And your name is?’

-‘Glad we could finally meet,’ said DI Young in the living room of their current home, over coffee.
+‘Glad we could finally meet,’ said DI Young in the living room back home, over coffee.
 ‘Let’s start with the report on your done-over home here.
 Nothing missing you say but they went through everything, especially papers.
 That’s a message to you and to me.’

 He returned to his chair and she topped up his coffee.
-‘Does that move us forward?’
+She asked, ‘Does that move us forward?’

 ‘Moves me forward but not by much.
 Just confirms other reports coming in – can’t be touched.
-One is head of this department, that’s off the record for now.
+One is head of my department, that’s off the record of course.
 You know the rules if you want anything further.’

 ‘Naturally.
 Now I’ll help you.
 There’s an organization, runs courses for leaders, it’s in every council -’